| Title: | Understand Individual-Level Variation in Infectious Disease Transmission |

 the theoretical individual reproductive number and infectiousness given

-R0 and k.
-The individual reproductive number, 'v', is described in
+and .
+The individual reproductive number, , is

-Lloyd-Smith JO et al. (2005), "as a random variable representing the
+described in Lloyd-Smith et al. (2005), "as a random variable representing

 individual.
-Values for v are drawn from a continuous gamma probability
+Values for are drawn from a continuous gamma

-encodes all variation in infectious histories of individuals, including
+parameter , which encodes all variation in infectious histories of

-properties of the host and pathogen and environmental circumstances."
-The
+individuals, including properties of the host and pathogen and environmental

-value of k corresponds to the shape parameters of the gamma distribution
+circumstances."
+The value of corresponds to the shape parameters of

-which encodes the variation in the gamma-poisson mixture aka the negative
+the gamma distribution which encodes the variation in the gamma-Poisson

 which is typically 0.2 i.e. the upper 20% most infectious